afBejarano/EscapeRoomVR/README.md

 ### Description

-This is an application that seeks to help conduct psychological tests for children with attention problems through games.
-It seeks to determine the status and progress of each child, through a virtualization of traditional games, accompanied by more fun components.
-Thanks to the immersive environment (through VR) and the use of the "Escape Room" game type, as a motivator for children.
+This is a testbed to conduct psychological training through games.
+It seeks to collect data from users while the user is having fun.
+Thanks to the immersive environment (through VR) and the use of the "Escape Room" game type, users will be motivated to follow our test.

-It is important to note that it is for children / teens  from 13 to 17 years old
+It is important to note that it is for users 13 years and older.

 ![](https://raw.githubusercontent.com/VivianGomez/BottlesShooter-/master/Tutorial/demo.png)

 [🎮 See video - demo!!! 🎬🎥🎮](https://youtu.be/mbAbzxoia-Y)

-## How to run
+## How to test

 ### Prerequisites